LNailer/mortgage-calc/my-README.md

 05/02/2025 - (Wednesday) 8:20 pm
 have had a go at fixing my radio buttons.
 They look alright.
 Starting on calculate button now.

+===
+06/02/2025 - (Thursday) 8:03 am
+Have got calc button looking good in it's base state.
+Noticed I now need to either *increase* the result img that sits below the form to match the design, or
+I think better -
+>> reduce the form width slightly to give it ≈1rem padding on either side to sit more narrow than the image below.